Enable pre-pinning memory for zero-copy message sends

 Since accel/gpu manager updates aren't going to be merged before 6.8.0 and rdma is one of the most important new features of 6.8.0, it would be good to have this before then.

-#6 Updated by Jaemin Choi about 1 month ago
+#6 Updated by Jaemin Choi 3 months ago

 If we just provide a wrapper for malloc and keep track of its pinned-ness, it should be relatively straightforward like you said.